You probably have heard about the link attribute (NOT tag!) called “nofollow” by now.

 It even happened to me despite my assumption that I was probably the most ethical SEO out there.

-That’s why Google unilaterally introduced new link attributes to add to the already wide spread nofollow malaise.
+That’s also why Google unilaterally introduced new link attributes to add to the already wide spread nofollow malaise.

-You can now flag yourself by also using rel=”UGC” or rel=”sponsored” or both or all three at once.
+As mentioned above you can now flag yourself by also using rel=”UGC” or rel=”sponsored” or both or all three at once.

 Now Google at least admits that they won’t probably even use their own link attributes for ignoring your links.
 They will decide themselves based on other factors.